 The Moldovan work ‘to reveal’ has the sense of ‘uncover’.
 In recent months and years we have had a sense of the Lord uncovering wonderful plans that He has had from all eternity for the people with whom we are working.

-We are a very small group of women with no influence and few resources of our own.
+We were a very small group of women in the early years of the work, with no influence and few resources of our own.
 In the work outlined below the Lord has again and again caused us to see that we are totally dependent on Him to work, often in seemingly impossible situations.

 It would be our testimony that we have seen Him working mightily.
 He uses earthen vessels, ‘that the excellency of the power may be of God and not of us’.
 We worship Him for the wonders He has done and look to Him for still greater things.

 We went with practical help and friendship – and the Gospel.
 Each year we organised a camp there for a week.
 The Lord began to save a number of women and we began to dream of moving some of them into the community to live more normal lives and have the opportunity to be integrated into a local church.